dotrey/gheist.de-pages/playground/mailscrambler/readme.md

 To make it readable (preferably only for humans), we add various CSS rules that alter the order of the parts when rendered inside a browser, such that the gibberish resolves to the actual email address again.
 This should prevent crawlers that only download and parse the HTML from being able to extract the email address.
-Actually, even if the `innerText` of the DOM element containing the scrambled text resolves to the gibberish, thus even if the crawler renders the website's HTML it would be non-trivial to search for the email address.
+Actually, even the `innerText` of the DOM element containing the scrambled text resolves to the gibberish, thus even if the crawler renders the website's HTML it would be non-trivial to search for the email address.